 Aaron Mills from the funk band Cameo was brought in to play bass, but Andre played all the other instruments.
 The guitar chords were the first ones he learned.

 Andre is the only male voice on the song.
 He did each line over and over, and by the time it was edited together, it sounded like other people were singing with him.

 The girls who respond to Andre when he says, "Hey Ladies..." are actually just one person.
 A woman working in the studio was recorded saying "Yeah," and her voice was layered to sound like many.

 This was finished just in time to be released as the first single from the album.
 They were going to put out "She Lives In My Lap" when Andre called the record company and told them this was finished and should be released first.

-In the video, 8 band members were played by Andre 3000, including the backup singers known as The Love Haters.
-Andre had to play the song through as each character 3 times so they could shoot it from different angles, and was exhausted by the end.
+In the video, eight band members were played by Andre 3000, including the backup singers known as The Love Haters.
+Andre had to play the song through as each character three times so they could shoot it from different angles, and he was exhausted by the end.
 About 100 girls were brought in as extras to play the screaming fans.